Pxtl/Sandra.Snow/SnowSite/Snow/_posts/2021-01-24-Covid-cocktails-5.md

 Of course we can't do champagne cocktails without the brunch fixture, the mimosa.

-- 3oz OJ
+- 3 oz OJ
-- 3oz sparkling wine
+- 3 oz sparkling wine
 - cherry for garnish

 ![mimosa](/images/2021-01-24-Covid-cocktails-5/mimosa.jpg)